|

 the green between the two pubs.
 It is almost unknown for both halves to be off

-supply at the same time so whilst your neighbour may be tucking into their meal
+supply at the same time so whilst your neighbour may be tucking into a hot meal

 you might well be huddled around a candle, and of course vice versa!
 The upshot